2ndkauboy/fig-standards/accepted/PSR-2-coding-style-guide.md

 Method names MUST NOT be declared with a space after the method name.
 The opening brace MUST go on the same line, and the closing brace MUST go on the next line following the body.
-There MUST NOT be a space after the opening parenthesis, and there MUST NOT be a space before the closing parenthesis.
+There MUST be a space after the opening parenthesis, and there MUST be a space before the closing parenthesis.

 A method declaration looks like the following.
 Note the placement of parentheses, commas, spaces, and braces: